- Jobber Blueprint /

 Trello is a board-based project management app that allows you to move project tasks across different stages (like “in progress” and “waiting for review”) until completion.

-Although it’s best known for its board layout, Trello also offers calendar and list views to help with task organization.
+Although it’s best known for its board layout, Trello also offers calendar and list views to help with task organization and collaboration.

 Best marketing apps